maximeSurmontGH/desk-us-back/README.md

 ## Description

-Simple To Do App.
+Desks Us is a to do app working with rooms.
+A Room regroup major tasks splittable in minor tasks and a global room chat.

 Back end repository.

-A user can connect and create different rooms.
-Each rooms have its own mini to-do-list and a chat.

-Based on [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Based on [Nest](https://github.com/nestjs/nest) framework starter repository.

 ## Installation